 -Pre- and post-test design – performance on a given test is measured before and after the intervention to measure change.

 -Use of representative samples – study participants should be representative of the target population.
-That is, a study testing an intervention for toddlers with ASD and average IQs should not use a sample of autistic school-aged children with an uncharacteristically high rate of mental retardation.
+That is, a study testing an intervention for toddlers with ASD and average IQs should not use a sample of autistic school-aged children with an uncharacteristically high rate of intellectual disability.

 -‘Blinding’ of individuals involved in the experiment – where appropriate, investigators and participants should not know group assignments (e.g., placebo v. medication) in order to prevent biases during data collection.